Security at Home and Around Town

 Night Club Crime

 A common MO amongst thieves is to look for inebriated expatriates leaving a nightclub and follow them home where they would be robbed in their car/taxi or at their home in collaboration with a 'working girl'.
 There is no need to state the quite obvious precautions that could be taken to avoid being the victim of crime in these circumstances.
+There have also been instances where drugs have been put into drinks which causes the person to black out and have a total loss of memory as to what happened.
+It is advised to be cautious and never leave your drink unattended and then come back to it to finish it after returning from the toilet or the dance floor.

 Ability to Communicate in Bahasa Indonesia